Robpol86/makemkv/README.md

 [udev rules](http://www.reactivated.net/writing_udev_rules.html) backups are as easy as inserting discs and then sitting back until the drive ejects the disc.
 Rinse and repeat.

+Note this Docker image only decrypts and rips to MKV files.
+It does not transcode/convert files into smaller sizes or other formats.
+Ripping Blurays may take up around **40 GB** or so in my experience.

 ## Variables and Volumes

 Below are the available environment variables you may use to configure this Docker image: